andifalk/container-kubernetes-security-workshop/3-kubernetes-security/labs/network_policies.md

 kubectl apply -f default-deny.yaml
 ```

-✅ All ingress traffic is now blocked in the default namespace.
+✅ All ingress traffic is now blocked in the current namespace.

 ---